wqhuang-ustc/HA-elasticsearch/README.md

 ```

 ## Launch High available Elasticsearch in the Kubernetes cluster
-To create a high available Elasticsearch cluster in the Kuberentes cluster, we will deploy a ES StatefulSet with 3 replicas.
-Each replicas(ES instance) will be scheduled into different Kubernetes node to prevent singel node failure.
+To create a high available Elasticsearch cluster in the Kubernetes cluster, we will deploy an ES StatefulSet with 3 replicas.
+Each replica(ES instance) will be scheduled into a different Kubernetes node to prevent the single node failure.
 All the ES instances have [node roles](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html) of "master", "data", "ingest" and "ml".

 1. **Create persistent volume for each ES instance**